codess-aus/DP-200/README.md

 Session window functions group events that arrive at a similar time.
 However, events could belong to more than one window and session windows have a variable length.

+**Session windowing function**.
+This function groups together streaming events that arrive at similar times.
+It filters out time periods when there is no data.

 Windowing functions are native to Stream Analytics, which is what you should use to analyze the data.
 The **session windowing function** allows you to group streaming events that arrive at a similar time.
 In this scenario, you want to determine the time when the suspected cheating occurs.
 Specifically, you want to determine the number of pass results that occur at a test center within 20 minutes of each other.

 **Tumbling windows** are a series of fixed-sized, non-overlapping and contiguous time intervals.
 Each event is only counted once.
 However, they do not check the time duration between events and do not filter out periods of time when no events are streamed.